Satanic nightjar: Taxonomy

-The Satanic nightjar belongs to the order Caprimulgiformes, and the nightjar family Caprimulidae, falling within the genus Eurostopodus along with six other birds.
+The Satanic nightjar belongs to the order Caprimulgiformes, and the nightjar family Caprimulgidae, falling within the genus Eurostopodus along with six other birds.
 Though it is sometimes confused with other nightjars found within its range such as great eared nightjar (Eurostopodus macrotis), savanna nightjar (Caprimulgus affinis), and the Sulawesi nightjar (Caprimulgus celebensis) it is believed to share a closer evolutionary origin with New Guinea nightjars including Archbold's nightjar (Eurostopodus archboldi) and the Papuan nightjar (Eurostopodus papuensis), which it most resembles in appearance and habitat preference.
 Though Satanic nightjars have always been treated as a single species, recent comparisons of photographed and observed individuals have revealed differences which could indicate there are in fact two separate types.
 Individuals from central Sulawesi have grey on their tails and scapulars, along with white-tipped, oval-shaped breast feathers.
 Conversely, individuals from the north of the island lack grey markings and have less pronounced breast feathers.
 Regional differences in the birds' song may also exist.
 However, more evidence must be gathered before any conclusions can be drawn.